Skip to content

 Notes

-• Make-Ahead: You can make this recipe up to 1 day ahead of time.
+Make-Ahead: You can make this up to 1 hour ahead of time.
+Keep it covered in a pan before serving.

-• I prefer to use medium ground cornmeal to make the creamy polenta with because I like it to be a bit more grainy, but that’s just me, so feel free to use a finer ground.
+I prefer medium coarsely ground cornmeal to make the creamy polenta because I like it to be more grainy.

-• In my personal opinion, I think onions, butter, and cheese is the perfect addition to a basic recipe.
+I think onions, butter, and cheese are the perfect additions to a basic recipe.

-• It is absolutely ok to sub unsalted butter for olive oil when cooking the onions.
+It is ok to substitute unsalted butter for olive oil when cooking the onions.

-• You can substitute the chicken stock for vegetable stock or even just water when cooking the polenta.
+You can substitute the chicken stock for vegetables or water when cooking the polenta.

-• If you wanted to kick it up, even more, you could caramelize up some mushrooms or root vegetables during this cooking stage as well.
-The point I’m trying to get at is that this creamy polenta recipe is malleable, customize is it to your tastebuds!
+To kick it up even more, you could caramelize some mushrooms or root vegetables during this cooking stage.
+This creamy polenta recipe is malleable; customize it to your taste buds!

 Nutrition